 Other points of interest are the folklore museum, which tells of village life in times gone by and the open-air olive mill with working press.
 There are also two interesting churches in Polichrono, for you to see on your on your holiday to Greece, dating from 1860 and 1912.

 Although you’ll find some essentials and souvenir shops in Polichrono, there’s much more in terms of shopping a short drive away.
 Just along the coast, popular Hanioti has a bustling square surrounded by shops and an evening market.
 Or try the classy resort of Sani to the north with designer boutiques around its marina.

-Further north are the cosmopolitan destinations of Nea Moudania and Thessaloniki.
+Further north are the cosmopolitan destinations of Nea Moudania and Thessaloniki, which cater for visitors on cheap package holidays to Greece.
 Nea Moudania has a large harbour with excellent seafood restaurants as well as a very good shopping centre.
 Being the second city of Greece, Thessaloniki invites you to spend all day exploring its shops, cultural sights and museums.

 If you’d prefer to take to the sea, head to Pefkochori’s port from where boats depart to sail around the Mount Athos monasteries perching on cliff edges.
 Or you can charter your own course by hiring a boat from the end of the coast road towards Kriopigi – perfect for finding secluded coves and doing a spot of snorkelling.